madhu221b/uva-dl2-team11/blogpost.md

 3. To give our reader greater confidence that these datasets are a suitable benchmark for LRI methods, in the sense that improvements on these benchmarks can be attributed to an increased ability to solve the LRI problem.
 4. To provide a better characterisation of which of the three LRI factors were most important.

 Because we had limited computational resources, we chose to focus on the PascalVOC-SP and COCO-SP datasets.
-Because this is a node classification dataset, it allows us to investigate long range interactions in ways that are impossible for graph level tasks.
-Also, we employ the models from geometric deep learning domain to see how they perform on these datasets.
+We employ the models from geometric deep learning domain to see how they perform on these datasets.
 The issue however we faced is that the molecular datasets - PCQM-Contact, Peptides-func and Peptides-struct have no positional information hence we stick with the above two datasets as they have positional information associated with each node.

 # 4. Experiments